lkesteloot/unsong/unsong.md

 “YES.
 SO HOW DOES GOD PART THE RIGHTEOUS ON HIS RIGHT SIDE AND THE WICKED UPON HIS LEFT?”

-“He…oh, He just says ‘Everyone who wants to go to Heaven, get to the right.’
+“He... oh, He just says ‘Everyone who wants to go to Heaven, get to the right.’
 And the wicked, who think only of themselves, go to their own right.
 And the virtuous, who are always thinking of God, go to God’s right.”

 “YES.”